IceHe/lib/lifelogs/rehabilitation.md

 1.2\.
 Plan - Preset tasks ( morning )

 - Priority
-    - High : Important & urgent ( 1st Thing 1st )
+    - High : Important & urgent
+        - _1st Thing 1st_
-    - Medium : Important & not urgent ( Important )
+    - Medium : Important & not urgent
+        - _Important_
-    - Low : Not important & urgent ( Concerned )
+    - Low : Not important & urgent
+        - _Concerned_
-    - No : Not important & not urgent ( Trash )
+    - No : Not important & not urgent
+        - _Trash_
 - Enough todos?
 Usually 3 ~ 5 todos today.
 - Valueless?
 Maybe valueless. ( Doubt )
-- Finish soon?
+- Complete soon?
 Duration <= 2min
 - Deferable?
 Not important and no deadline.
 - Delegable?
 Able to assign to another person.
 - Due?
 With a deadline.